Iamthelaw/notes/✅ code-complete.md

 ### 27.1 Communication and Size

-The more communication paths you have, the more time you spend communicating and the more opportunities are cre- ated for communication mistakes.
-Larger-size projects demand organizational tech- niques that streamline communication or limit it in a sensible way.
+The more communication paths you have, the more time you spend communicating and the more opportunities are created for communication mistakes.
+Larger-size projects demand organizational techniques that streamline communication or limit it in a sensible way.
-The typical approach taken to streamlining communication is to formalize it in docu- ments.
-Instead of having 50 people talk to each other in every conceivable combina- tion, 50 people read and write documents.
+The typical approach taken to streamlining communication is to formalize it in documents.
+Instead of having 50 people talk to each other in every conceivable combination, 50 people read and write documents.

 ### 27.2 Range of Project Sizes